 - 1/2 cup unsweetened cocoa powder

 - 1/2 teaspoon xanthan gum (only if your gluten-free blend doesn't already include it)

 - 1/2 teaspoon baking soda

-- 1 teaspoon cream of tartar
+- 1 teaspoon cream of tarter (or baking powder)

 - 1/4 teaspoon salt

-- 1/3 cup canola oil
+- 1/3 cup canola oil (or other neutral oil)

 - 1/3 cup Vanilla or Plain Rice Milk (or other non-dairy substitute)

 - 2 teaspoons vanilla extract